 Audit Partner or Managing Partner

-CA fresher roles start with moderate salaries
+Entry-level: CA fresher roles start with moderate salaries.

-Senior Auditor roles show noticeable salary growth
+2 to 4 years: Senior Auditor roles show noticeable salary growth.

-Audit Manager roles offer strong mid-level compensation
+5 to 9 years: Audit Manager roles offer strong mid-level compensation.

 CA fresher and junior auditor roles